khammen/khammen.github.io/README.md

 [Repository Link](https://github.com/khammen/khammen.github.io)

-### Week of 8/30/21
+#### Weekly Progress Reports
-#### Learning HTML and Web Basics
+##### Week of 9/2: Learning HTML and Web Basics:
-Sources used: Almost every link on [this page](https://sun.iwu.edu/~mliffito/cs_codex/posts/web-development-basics/) Let's get started with some basic HTML!
-[Here's](link coming) a link to a real barebones website I made about the clarinet!
-(I happen to be a music minor, as well)
+Sources used: Almost every link on [this page](https://sun.iwu.edu/~mliffito/cs_codex/posts/web-development-basics/)

-Note that this isn't actually finished yet, but I've already typed this up and need to log off for now, so this section will be cleaner soon.
+A rather disappointing start, to be honest.
+Spent too much time fighting with Git setup and HTML images, without much success on the latter front.
+Will need to make significant progress next week, probably utilize office hours.

+#### Weekly Goals (TODO)
+Week of 9/9:

+-Finish and polish the HTML site

+-Learn JavaScript and incorporate JS elements into the HTML site

 #### Repository Changelog
 8/31/21 - Creation of README

-9/7/21
+9/7/21 - Started work on an HTML website, to a general lack of success.

+9/9/21 - Finished setup of Git on my local computer, documented progress.
+Trying to work with HTML again.
+Updated README with Weekly Goals/Reports